Nikosept14/Final-Project/README.md

 The controller system is capable of:
 - Coordinating **multi-DOF motion** for humanoid dance movements.
-- Achieving flexibility, balance, and synchronization with choreography.
+- Achieving flexibility and balance
 - Executing pre-programmed dynamic dance sequences.

 ---